Engagement Ring Settings 101: Your Expert Guide to Ring Settings

 Simply put, every single engagement ring has a setting, but the style you opt for will directly impact what it looks like on the finger.
 What matters most, though, is that your setting is designed to keep your center stone secure.

-How Do I Choose The Right Diamond Ring Setting?
+How To Choose The Right Engagement Ring Setting

 Picking the "correct" diamond ring setting depends on your center stone, as well as your personal style.
 While it's common for most traditional diamond engagement ring settings to have at least four prongs holding the stone in place, you might consider opting for more if the diamond is larger or a fancy cut shape.
 Alternative settings like a bezel or a halo can offer more security too.

 Your daily habits also play a role in choosing the right diamond ring setting.
 If you lead an active lifestyle or frequently work with your hands, a high-set diamond (read: one that sits higher on your hand) can make your stone prone to chipping—or worse, falling out.
 A lower setting can also be safer for rings that include larger stones.

 Of course, you don't have to make this decision by yourself.
 Any experienced gemologist or jeweler will help you choose a setting that's fit for your needs.
 Or, for a more personalized touch, you can even opt for a setting that's completely custom-made for you.
 "Commissioning a design that's fashioned to order has many benefits," explains jeweler Heidi Gibson.
 "Most large box stores have cataloged, ready-made settings that are merely resized with a center stone added.
 When ordering a custom setting, plenty of elements can be adjusted for your personal preferences, from the design to the metal choice and center stones options, as well as your finger size.
 Plus, knowing that your ring was made specifically to order for your finger is very special."